-The Mountain Top Historical Society is located in Haines Falls on Route 23A in Greene County, NY along one of New York State’s most beautiful scenic byways.
-The 20-acre campus sits at the top of Kaaterskill Clove, the site of New York State’s second-highest waterfall.
-The beauty of the clove and waterfall drew artists and writers of the 19th century, launched the Hudson River School of art and today, continues to draw thousands of visitors every year.
+Our 40-acre campus sits at the top of Kaaterskill Clove, the site of New York State’s second-highest waterfall.
+The beauty of the clove and waterfall drew artists and writers of the 19th century, launched the Hudson River School of art and continues to draw thousands of visitors every year.

-Ulster and Delaware Train Station:
+The 1913 Ulster & Delaware Train Station

 Built in 1913 at the end of the era when 20 million vacationers visited the Mountain Top.
 Out of 25 rail stations once found in the county, this is the only restored station.
 The building cannot be seen from Route 23A.
 Follow the asphalt road from the Visitor Center parking lot, past the outbuilding and make a right at the intersection of the three roadsThe Railroad Station is open during our public programs and by request.
 We are happy to accommodate group visits if you call or email ahead.

 Once used as horse barn, now used seasonally for art shows and exhibits.
 Located at the rear of the property on the northwest side of the campus, behind a grove of trees.
 Follow the asphalt road from the Visitor Center parking lot, past the outbuilding and go straight at the intersection of the three roads.